jimmoffitt/developer_advocate.blog/guides/tweet-media.md

-[THIS CONTENT is being updated to reflect PT 2.0, and is UNPUBLISHED] [Concepts: native media, media = photos, videos, gifs, native != vine and periscope]
-Add: has:images, has:videos
+* [] Add: has:images, has:videos
-* Discussion of url_contains needs: differences between url: and url_contains: (product, token matching)
+* [] Discussion of url_contains needs: differences between url: and url_contains: (product, token matching)
-* Intro to enhanced URL unwinding/filtering, or reference to new page (next steps)?
+* [] Intro to enhanced URL unwinding/filtering, or reference to new page (next steps)?
 --------------------------

 # Introduction

 More and more frequently, Twitter users are including photos, videos and GIFs in their Tweets.
 On Twitter there are two ways to share these types of media.
-You can include a link to a media hosting platform, or you can 'attach' media with the Twitter user-interface.
+You can 'attach' media with the Twitter user-interface, or you can include a link to a media hosting platform such as YouTube, Instagram or Vimeo.

 In the early days of Twitter the most common way was to include a link to content hosted on other sites.
-Today, the most common way is to share media content natively on Twitter.  ( To learn more about the evolution of sharing media on Twitter, see [HERE]. )
+Today, the most common way is to share media content natively on Twitter.
+(To learn more about the evolution of sharing media on Twitter, see [HERE](https://developer.twitter.com/en/docs/tweets/data-dictionary/guides/tweet-timeline).)

 When media is attached to a Tweet using the Twitter user-interface, is said to be "native" media, hosted on the Twitter platform.